govzhz/dl-gesture-recognition/README.md

 This project uses front-end separation, and the client has the following three forms of implementation:

-- Semi-automatic gesture recognition, which means that the user determines the segmentation of continuous gestures
+- Manual gesture recognition, which means that the user determines the segmentation of continuous gestures
 - Dynamic gesture recognition based on frame difference method
 - Dynamic gesture recognition based on object tracking